On the Illusion of Gender Bias in Face Recognition: Explaining the Fairness Issue Through Non-demographic Attributes: Methodology

 Ultimately, \cref{alg:sample} therefore yields $\gamma$ fixed-sized, bounded sample sets of genuine and imposter comparisons contained in $\mathcal{G}_{g}^s$, $\mathcal{G}_{i}^s$ for all given genuine and imposter comparisons per subgroup provided through $\mathcal{G}_{g}$, $\mathcal{G}_{i}$.

 In this work, we set $\rho_{s} = \tfrac{1}{5}$ to balance computational complexity and the number of samples taken into consideration.
 For the same reasons as well as the advantage of robust computations of means and standard deviations, we choose $\gamma = 3$.
 Lastly, $\lambda_{g}=\tfrac{1}{\mathrm{FMR}}$ is set to consistently ensure an adequate number of samples given the level of scrutiny the system is put under due to the FMR and the corresponding decision thresholds.
+An overview of the sampling process is shown in Figure \ref{fig:algorithm2-visualization}.
+The method constructs $\gamma$ balanced comparison sets per subgroup by enforcing minimum sample constraints and a fixed genuine-to-imposter ratio, with genuine comparisons assigned disjointly and imposter comparisons sampled with replacement.